 Defining spaces and activities.

 When choosing new furnishings for your early educational environment, check the warranty.
-Many manufacturers offer a one year limited warranty.
-Because we know our product will stand up to today’s classroom, we offer a lifetime warranty on frame and legs and a 12 year warranty on tables and desk tops.
+Many manufacturers offer a one-year limited warranty.
+Because we know our product will stand up to today’s classroom, we offer a lifetime warranty on frames and legs and a 12-year warranty on tablets and desktops.
 Expect a warranty that reflects confidence in the product line from the manufacturer.